 Program Costs And Information

-Engage in the West Bank, Palestine is priced competitively with other programs at 250 Euros a week.
+Engage in the West Bank, Palestine is priced competitively with other programs.
 Program costs cover language courses, housing, complimentary breakfast each day the participant is at the center, operating costs, and group excursions.
 No additional or hidden fees apply to these programs.
 The cost above is the complete and final cost participants will pay.

 Program Fees Cover: